Customer Testimonial: Mark Kempthorne, North Cornwall

 Making Technology Work

-Technology plays a major role across the business and has become increasingly critical as farming margins continue to tighten.
+“Technology plays a major role across the business, and it’s become increasingly critical as farming margins continue to tighten.
+We make extensive use of AutoTrac guidance, section control, and variable-rate fertiliser application to reduce overlaps and minimise unnecessary passes across a wide range of operations.

 “HarvestLab doesn’t necessarily make your silage better, but it gives you valuable data to make better decisions.”